What is a Sponsor in New York Real Estate?

 What is a Sponsor?

-A sponsor is a person or business entity that starts a condo or co-op either through conversion or as a new construction.
+A sponsor is a person or business entity starting a condo or co-op through conversion or as new construction.

-• Buying a sponsor unit in a converted co-op or condo means that the unit does not need to comply with co-op bylaws such as board approval or right of first refusal.
+- Purchasing a sponsor unit in a co-op or condo often allows buyers to bypass certain co-op requirements, such as board approval and the right of first refusal, which usually apply only to resale units.

-• Some potential negative aspects can be higher price tag and closing costs on brand new units or having to spend a lot on renovations.
+- Some potential negative aspects include higher price tags and closing costs on brand-new units or the need to spend a lot on renovations.

 What Are the Pros of Buying from a Sponsor?